MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 1: Provision NEO sites
 The New Employee Onboarding (NEO) sites can be provisioned from the [SharePoint look book](https://lookbook.microsoft.com/).
-With the SharePoint look book, a **Microsoft 365 global admin** can start the provisioning process with a few steps.
+With the SharePoint look book, a **site collection administrator** can start the provisioning process with a few steps.
 Each sites takes about 20 minutes to provision.
 Before starting the provisioning process, make sure you have met the prerequisites for provisioning.

 ### Prerequisites
-To successfully provision the NEO sites via the SharePoint look book, the person doing the provisioning must be a Global admin of the tenant where the NEO sites will be provisioned.
+To successfully provision the NEO sites via the SharePoint look book, the person doing the provisioning must be a site collection admin of the tenant where ta NEO site(s) will be provisioned.
 If you have never provisioned a template from the Look book, [review overview guidance](https://docs.microsoft.com/sharepoint/add-sample-site).

 ### Provision the NEO sites